KxSystems/kx-vscode/README.md

     At the prompt, click **Open** to go to https://kx.com/kdb-personal-edition-download, where you can sign up for our 12-month free trial of kdb+ Personal Edition.
 You can, alternatively, contact our licensing department at licadmin@kx.com if you want to buy a full commercial license.

-    When you receive a license email from KX, return to Visual Studio Code and click **Continue** at the prompt in the bottom right-hand corner.
+    When you receive a license email from KX, return to VS Code and click **Continue** at the prompt in the bottom right-hand corner.
 From here, you are prompted to specify a license key string or file as above.

     A success notice is displayed and you can [start q](#start-q).

-Note: ensure that the system variable [*QHOME*](https://code.kx.com/q/learn/install)) is defined and that the location of your q folder is specified in the *Path* system variable.
+**Note:** ensure that the system variable [*QHOME*](https://code.kx.com/q/learn/install)) is defined and that the location of your q folder is specified in the *Path* system variable.

 ### Start q

 If you just installed q using the extension, the last prompt is to **Start q**.

+If you already had q installed, launch it as usual (by typing '/q' at the command prompt).

-From the extension, you can now [connect directly to a q session](#connect-to-a-q-session), or to an [instance of kdb Insights Enterprise](connect-to-an-instance-of-kdb-insights-enterprise).
+From the extension, you can now connect directly to a q session, or to an instance of kdb Insights Enterprise.
+Begin by reading about how the connections work.

 ## Connections

 ### Connection types

 We provide these connection types:

 - **Managed q session** - alias 'local'

-    You can use Visual Studio Code's controls to start and stop a managed connection.
-When you exit Visual Studio Code, the q process stops.
-To allow Visual Studio Code to manage a q process, set the alias as 'local' when creating it
+    You can use VS Code's controls to start and stop a managed connection.
+When you exit VS Code, the q process stops.
+To allow VS Code to manage a q process, set the alias as 'local' when creating it.

 - **Unmanaged q session**

-    You manage the q process outside of Visual Studio Code.
-The q process runs irrespective of whether you have Visual Studio Code open or not.
-When creating a connection in Visual Studio Code set the alias to anything else other than 'local' or 'insights'
+    You manage the q process outside of VS Code.
+The q process runs irrespective of whether you have VS Code open or not.
+When creating a connection in VS Code, set the alias to something other than 'local' or 'insights'.

 - **kdb Insights Enterprise**